mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 It can be tempting to view this lack of technology acumen as a symptom of a larger disfunction.
 Governments are thought to be large, plodding organizations that do lots of things poorly;technology management and implementation are but one of the many things that governments do not do well.
 But the challenges facing governments in how they use technology are quite specific.
 There are a handful of processes, all easily identifiable, that can work against the efficient adoption of technology by governments.

-* The annual budget process can provide a disincentive for new ideas and large efficiency gains by “punishing” innovative agencies with smaller allocations and reduced staff in the next budget cycle.
+* The annual budget process can provide a disincentive for new ideas and large efficiency gains by "punishing" innovative agencies with smaller allocations and reduced staff in the next budget cycle.

 * The procurement process—which can be lengthy, complex, and expensive—can turn away smaller or newer technology providers that might provide value to governments.
 These providers may simply lack the organizational endurance to get through the existing procurement process.